Are you experiencing unwanted or unexpected pain during penetrative sex?

 We’re Capitol Physical therapy, serving the Washington DC and Upper Marlboro, Maryland communities.

-We understand that for many people, discussing issues related to painful intercourse can be embarrassing.
+We understand that discussing issues related to painful intercourse can be embarrassing for many people.

-However, one of our skilled physical therapists will treat your issues with the utmost discretion and professionalism.
+However, one of our skilled physical therapists will work with you and provide interventions with the utmost discretion and professionalism.

 1331 H St NW #200,